What Debugging a CORS Error Taught Me About Problem-Solving

 Don’t treat errors as obstacles.
 Understand the why it makes fixing them a matter of logic, not luck.

-Instead of changing everything at once, I carefully tested:
+My panic was making me sloppy.
+Instead of changing everything at once, I forced myself to slow down and carefully test each scenario:

-By narrowing it down, I confirmed the problem wasn’t Payload itself, it was in how production requests were being handled.
+That moment of clarity was huge.
+By narrowing it down, I confirmed the problem wasn't Payload itself — it was in how production requests were being handled.
+The relief of having a clear target was incredible.

 - Browser → enforces the same-origin policy